There are many ways to become involved in the Honors Community at CMU:

 - Honors International Peer Partner Program--Honors students mentor international students, practice language skills, and attend campus events together.

-- Honors First-Generation College Student Ambassadors-- First Generation college students in the Honors Program provide leadership for events and activities designed for incoming first-generation college students in the Honors Program.
+- Honors First-Generation College Student Ambassadors-- First Generation college students in the Honors Program provide leadership for events and activities designed for first-generation college students in the Honors Program.
 A highlight of the year is a retreat for first-generation students held in the spring semester.

 - Honors First-Year Philanthropy Project--First year Honors students work together on one large service project volunteering time and raising money for a specific charity.